ste2021/primeiraAPIexercise/README.md

+# Exercise - API
+´
-# Exercise - How to make a API automatic
+##How to make a automatic API using scripts in package.json

 ## Comandos